Rémi Parra

 Rémi Parra (born February 24, 2001) is a French kickboxer.
-He is the current WAKO-Pro K-1 World Super Lightweight Champion, ISKA Oriental rules Super-lightweight Champion and K-1 Super Featherweight Champion.
+He is the current WAKO-Pro K-1 World Super Lightweight Champion, ISKA Oriental rules Super-lightweight Champion and a former K-1 Super Featherweight Champion.

-As of July 2023, he was the #10 ranked -61 kg kickboxer in the world by Beyond Kick.
+As of December 2025, he is the #1 ranked -61 kg kickboxer in the world by Beyond Kick.

 Professional kickboxing career

 Parra made his professional debut on October 13, 2019, against Nicolas Herry.
 He won the fight by decision.

 Parra travelled to Windsor, England to face Josh Thomas at Show Rebellion on October 23, 2021.
 He won the fight by technical knockout in the third round.

 Parra took part in a four-man tournament at EMP Fight Night.
 In the semifinal he faced Djany Fiorenti who defeated him by decision.

 On January 29, 2022, Parra faced Ricardo Cristiani for the vacant IKBO Muay Thai -62 kg world title at Thai Boxe Mania 2022 in Turin, Italy.
 He won the fight by technical knockout in the third round with leg kicks.

 On March 20, 2022, Parra faced Hicham Moujtahid at Fight For Honor VIII in Belgium.
 He won the fight by decision.

 Parra faced Luc Genieys at Le Choc des Gladiateurs 20 on July 23, 2022.
 He won the fight by second-round technical knockout via low kicks.

 On October 23, 2022, Parra faced Alban Bakija at Fight and Dance Championship in Brussels, Belgium.
 He won the fight by decision.

 On December 3, 2022, Parra rematched Hicham Moujtahid for the vacant WAKO Pro K-1 world super lightweight title at TKR in Bezons, France.
 He won the fight by technical knockout at the end of the fourth round when Moujtahid didn't come out of his corner due to leg kicks.
 Parra successfully defended his WAKO Pro K-1 world title on May 13, 2023, when he rematched Djany Fiorenti and defeated him by unanimous decision at Le Choc des Etoiles 7.

 Parra faced Ernesto De La Colina at Gladiator's Boxing Series on August 12, 2023.
 He won the fight by a third-round technical knockout.

 Parra faced the K-1 Super Featherweight champion Leona Pettas in a non-title bout at K-1 ReBIRTH 2 on December 9, 2023.
 He won the fight by majority decision: 30–29, 30–29 and 29–29.